Erwinstra/flutter_weather_app/README.md

 # Flutter Weather App

 This is a Flutter weather app that provides current weather information and a 5-day forecast for selected cities.
-The app uses the **http** package for making API requests, **`lottie`** for displaying animated weather icons, and _`intl`_ for date and time formatting.
+The app uses the _`http`_ package for making API requests, **_lottie_** for displaying animated weather icons, and **'intl'** for date and time formatting.
 Users can view detailed weather information including wind speed, humidity, and cloud coverage.

 ## Features